Azerbaijan’s energy and climate policies dominated by gas export expansion plans

 Azerbaijan’s economy is dominated by oil and gas

+Azerbaijan is the world’s 28th-largest oil and gas producer, with production of around 1 million barrels of oil equivalent per day in 2023.
+The country holds around 0.4% of global oil reserves.
 Between 2000 and 2021 natural gas supply grew by 128%.
 During the next ten years the country is planning on expanding its gas production from around 37 billion cubic metres (bcm) to 49 bcm in 2033.
 Oil and gas make up 98% of total energy supply, over 90% of exports and one-third of GDP.
-Gas exports increased by 29,290% between 2006-2021.
+Gas exports increased by 29,290% between 2006 and 2021.
+According to the energy ministry, exports rose more than 13% in the first seven months of 2024, reaching 7.5 bcm between January and July 2024, up from 6.6 bcm over the same period in 2023.
+The country is set to increase gas production by a third over the next decade.

 Climate targets and renewable energy in the shadow of gas exports

-Azerbaijan’s Nationally Determined Contribution, submitted to the UNFCCC three years late in 2023, states the aim to reduce greenhouse gas emissions by 40% by 2050 (using 1990 as the baseline reference year).
+Azerbaijan’s Nationally Determined Contribution, submitted to the UNFCCC three years late in 2023, states the aim to reduce greenhouse gas emissions by 40% by 2050 (using 1990 as the baseline reference year, which is controversial because at the time the country was part of the Soviet Union and had lower emissions).
 The COP29 president said in March 2024 that the climate target could be strengthened and that the country aimed to maximise investment in green energy production.
-In April 2024 President Aliyev said the country was “working on” a national climate plan that would be aligned with the 1.5C warming goal of the Paris agreement.
+In September 2024, the civil society organisation Climate Action Tracker concluded the country’s NDC to be “critically insufficient” and offered recommendations to upgrade it.

 New capacity is being developed.
 In 2022 construction began on a 240-MW wind farm with Saudi Arabia’s ACWA Power, and on a 230-MW solar power plant with the UAE’s Masdar.
 In 2023 implementation agreements were signed with ACWA Power on a 1.5-GW wind power project, a 1-GW onshore solar power plant and on energy storage systems.
 SOCAR is a partner in these projects.
 In April 2024 the country launched its first auction for the design, financing, construction and operation of a 100-MW solar power plant, with support from the European Bank for Reconstruction and Development (EBRD).
+In June 2024 the government said the aim was for 33% of installed capacity to be from renewable energy by 2027.
+The country has agreed to work with China on installing renewable energy.

 The government has plans to turn Nagorno-Karabakh, the area it took full control over in September 2023, into a green energy zone with solar, wind and hydro electric power projects in development.
 BP is reported to be planning to build a solar farm in the region.
+SOCAR has so far connected 23 villages via gas pipelines.

 Download Article as PDF